fr0stw01f/Notes/git.md

 ```
 > The --no-ff flag avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.

 > The -X option specifies merge strategy, including theirs and ours.
-Use "theirs" when trying to updata the current branch to a newer version or tag.
+Use "theirs" when trying to updata the current branch to a newer branch.

 > In both cases git tries to auto-merge changes.
 Unfortunately, this is not always possible and results in conflicts.
 You are responsible to merge those conflicts manually by editing the files shown by git.